AadamZ5/AadamZ5/README.md

 I'm eager to find the easiest way to design quick, reliable, and scalable business logic applications right now, but I am definitely interested in new areas of work too!

-Send me a message, or browse my repositories and cirique my code! 👋
+Send me a message, or browse my repositories and critique my code! 👋

 <!--
 **AadamZ5/AadamZ5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.